Knife-wielding man arrested at Auckland gym

-Police have taken a man into custody after he entered a fitness centre in Auckland wielding a knife forcing gym-goers to flee.
+Police have taken a man into custody after he entered a fitness centre in Auckland wielding a knife, forcing gym-goers to flee.

 City Fitness St Lukes gym member Matthew Le described the scene this morning as chaotic and shocking.